hmrc/pbd-hackday-ci/concourse/README.md

     * Containers only linux.
 * You can control access to pipelines via putting them in seperate [teams](https://concourse-ci.org/auth.html).
 This could be used to filter pipelines so that users only see what they need to see.

+### To-do

+* Look into what a migration would look like
+* How to import all the jobs
+* Any other things that could kill it dead
+* Building docker images.
+* Understand the implementation a little better